-The interpretations for a locale n within the current theory may be inspected with print\interps n.
+The interpretations for a locale n within the current theory may be inspected with print_interps n.
 This prints the list of instances of n, for which interpretations exist.
-For example, print\interps partial\order outputs the following:
+For example, print_interps partial_order outputs the following:

-'''

-int! : partial_order "op ≤"
+int : partial_order "op \leq "

-'''

 Of course, there is only one interpretation.
-The interpretation qualifier on the left is decorated with an exclamation point.
-This means that it is mandatory.
-Qualifiers can either be mandatory or optional, designated by "!" or "?" respectively.
-Mandatory qualifiers must occur in a name reference while optional ones need not.
+The interpretation qualifier on the left is mandatory.
+Qualifiers can either be mandatory or optional.
+Optional qualifiers are designated by "?".
+Mandatory qualifiers must occur in name references while optional ones need not.
 Mandatory qualifiers prevent accidental hiding of names, while optional qualifiers can be more convenient to use.
-For interpretation, the default is "!".
+The default is mandatory.